jtlinux/jtlinux.github.io/_posts/2022-01-29-dumbphone.md

 date: 2022-01-29
 category: blog
 tag: tech
 excerpt: At the end of December, I set out to find a new phone.
 I had dropped my phone a couple months earlier, cracking the screen.
 But even before then, it wasn't working as a phone.
 For as long as could remember with it, the microphone didn't work in the phone app.
 It didn't seem to be a settings issue, or a firmware or software issue.
 I worked around the broken microphone by using a headset for work calls and the speakerphone for personal calls.
-I probably could have gone on for a while more using the phone like this, but other parts of smartphone life began to wear me out...
+I probably could have gone on for a while more using the phone like this, but other parts of smartphone life began to wear me out.

 ---